Arizona Labor Laws Guide

 Reimbursement for travel expenses in Arizona applies only to public employees and officers, public institution employees, board members, or any other state agency.

-The law covers travel reimbursement by air, motor vehicles or railroads, meal, and lodging expenses, as long as the claims are submitted via appropriate forms.
+The law covers travel reimbursement by air, motor vehicles, or railroads, meals, and lodging expenses, as long as the claims are submitted via appropriate forms.

 Arizona record-keeping laws